Winter Storm Safety

-For more information on how to prepare, visit the Ready.gov website and search for Winter Storm
+For more information on how to prepare, visit Ready.gov .

-A few hours of warning of a storm can be the key to avoiding being caught in it, or at least to be better prepared to cope with it.
+Having knowledge ahead of time can help you prepare.
 To take full advantage of weather forecasts and warnings, learn and understand terms commonly used:

 - Freezing rain or freezing drizzle is forecast when expected rain is likely to freeze as soon as it strikes the ground, putting a coating of ice or glaze on roads and everything else that is exposed.
 If a substantial layer of ice is expected to accumulate from the freezing rain, an ice storm is forecast.

 - Sleet is small particles of ice, usually mixed with rain.
 If enough sleet accumulates on the ground, it will make the roads slippery

 Be prepared for isolation at home.
 If you live in a rural area, make sure you could survive at home for a week or two.
 You may not be able to get to town so prepare ahead of time.

 - Keep an adequate supply of heating fuel on hand and use it sparingly.
 Your regular supplies may be curtailed by storm conditions.
 If necessary, conserve fuel by "closing off" some rooms temporarily.
 Also have available some kind of emergency heating equipment and fuel so you could keep at least one room of your house warm enough to be livable.
 If your furnace is controlled by a thermostat and your electricity is cut off by a storm, the furnace probably would not operate and you would need emergency heat.